spacetelescope/webbpsf/docsource/webbpsf.rst

 This module provides the primary interface, both for programmers and for interactive non-GUI use.
 It provides five classes corresponding to the JWST instruments, with consistent interfaces.
 See below for the detailed API; for now let's dive into some example code.

+:ref:`Additional code examples <more_examples>` are available later in this documentation.

 Usage and Examples